Anksharskarp/Anksharskarp.github.io/documentation/logic-board.md

 same selection without requiring precise pointer interaction.
 Selected geometry is slightly enlarged; the accompanying text explains its function.

+The caption uses a compact technical label.
+Component descriptions live in a native “Board details” disclosure, collapsed by default.
+Rotation controls stay visible;
+clicking a component in the model opens its description.
+The disclosure also works without JavaScript, and unavailable-3D cases hide both sets of interactive buttons.

 The camera is orthographic.
 Dragging changes its azimuth and elevation.
 Arrow buttons and keyboard arrows rotate and tilt it; Reset and the Home key restore the initial view.
 Tilt is bounded so the board remains understandable.
 There is no